Australia gifts Papua New Guinea a Parliament House extension for its 50th independence anniversary

 Albanese said Australia will support the construction of a new ministerial wing for Papua New Guinea’s National Parliament.

-“Our support for the expansion of Parliament House is an investment in Papua New Guinea’s democracy and sovereignty that will benefit future generations,” Albanese said in a statement.
+“Our support for the expansion of Parliament House is an investment in Papua New Guinea’s democracy and sovereignty that will benefit future generations,” Albanese said.

 Australia is emphasizing the democratic principles it shares with its former colony as China increases its influence in the region.